Two significant meetings took place in the previous chapter:

 1. Nothing stops God's promises

-Joseph was sold, the famine (may have been a work of Satan to destroy the family), the hardship and separation, none of it could stop the promise of God to this family from being fulfilled.
+Joseph was sold, the famine (may have been a work of Satan to destroy the family), the hardship and separation, none of these could stop the promise of God to this family from being fulfilled.
 Satan may work against you and he will, but never doubt that God will fulfill His promises to you personally.

 2. Looks are deceiving